-“Sometimes you have to lose yourself to discover who you are” The subtitle of Paulo Coelho’s novel, cuts to the chase and summarises in a sentence the life lesson contained in Adultery.
+“Sometimes you have to lose yourself to discover who you are.”
+The subtitle of Paulo Coelho’s novel, cuts to the chase.
+It summarises in a sentence the life lesson contained in Adultery.

-Paulo is a beautiful writer who presents thoughtful and wise insights about life and living that serve as a form of consolation for the soul.
+He writes beautifully and his thoughtful insights serve as a form of consolation for the soul.
 Manuscript Found in Accra, in particular, is a book to keep and seek out in times of stress and trouble.

-Coelho’s latest novel, Adultery, is a parable where plot — and to some extent character — take second place to the moral of the tale.
+Coelho’s latest novel, Adultery, is a parable.
+Plot — and to some extent character — take second place to the moral of the tale.
 It’s the story of a bored and slightly depressed journalist, Linda, with a perfect husband and children who lives a privileged life in Switzerland yet is bored and dissatisfied.
 The plot begins is based around what happens when Linda comes across a former boyfriend and embarks on an affair.

-Linda is not a particularly sympathetic character yet she has characteristics that many readers will recognise either in themselves or in others.
-She seeks meaning by questioning her own thinking, by reading and by talking to friends.
-She knows that she has a good and loving husband, yet she longs for something more.
-She even consults a ‘shaman’ or wise man in her quest for meaning yet, ironically, it is her husband who ultimately shows her that by allowing herself to fully lose control she can begin to find herself and unlock emotional healing from within.
+Linda is not a particularly sympathetic character.
+Nevertheless, she has characteristics that many readers will recognise either in themselves or in others.
+She seeks meaning by questioning her own thinking, reading and talking to friends.
+While she has a loving husband, Linda longs for something more.
+She even consults a ‘shaman’ or wise man in her quest for meaning.
+Ironically, it is her husband who ultimately helps her to discover wisdom.
+She realises that losing control is the key to finding herself and unlocking emotional healing from within.